adlnet/xAPI-Spec/xAPI-Communication.md

 Example resource endpoint: `http://example.com/xAPI/statements`

 Stores a Statement, or a set of Statements.

-An alternative for systems
-that generate a large amount of Statements is to provide the LRS side of the API on the AP, and have the LRS query that API for the list of updated (or new) Statements periodically.
-This will likely only be a realistic option for systems that provide a lot of data to the LRS.

 **Content:** An array of Statements or a single Statement to be stored.